setuabhi/CurrentTime/Kafka.md

             👉 This ensures only the latest leader can accept writes, killing the zombie problem.

-      8. Offset: Property of consumer group tha't why one partiton can have multiple Consumer group and offset will be different in each CG
+      8. Offset: Property of consumer group that's why one partiton can have multiple Consumer group and offset will be different in each CG

         Types:
         a.
 Auto Commit: